6171023/hospital/README.md

 Hospital Reservation System in Django

 ### TODO
-- Show doctor lists depending on the filter applied - can use functional programming
+- Show doctor lists depending on the filter applied
-- Randomize UID - can possibly use asynchronous programming
 - Scheduling system - more models in the database